-And I actually still notice this trend of confusion among many beginners nowadays as well.
+And nowadays I actually still notice this trend of confusion among many beginners.
 In this blog post, I’ll compare Google Tag Manager vs Google Analytics and show you the main differences.

 Google Analytics In a Nutshell

 Google Analytics’ main purpose is generating reports and statistics about your website, for example:

 - how many people visited your website yesterday.

 - how many pages they visited per session.

 - how many visitors bounced off your website (without performing any action).

 - which pages were the most popular, etc.

 There’s no problem if you just want to put the GA tag on all websites and track general information like pageviews, bounce rate, session duration, referrals, etc.